Arnold & Porter: History

+Major cases

+In 1963, Abe Fortas of Arnold, Fortas & Porter, was appointed by the Supreme Court to represent Clarence Gideon in the landmark case of Gideon v.
+Wainwright.
+Abe Krash and John Hart Ely worked with Fortas on Gideon.
+This led to the Supreme Court upholding the right to counsel in felony prosecutions and requiring states to provide counsel to defendants unable to afford their own.

 Pro bono work

 In 2020, Arnold & Porter attorneys helped secure a $14 million judgment for 12 Black Lives Matter protesters who were victims of police brutality in Colorado.
-The matter took 18-months to settle and required 14,000-plus lawyer hours.
+The matter took 18 months to settle and required 14,000-plus lawyer hours.

 Attorneys with the firm assisted the family of Lt.
-Henry Ossian Flipper in obtaining the first posthumous Presidential pardon in U.S. history, and representation of Ukrainian mail order bride Nataliya Fox against international marriage broker Encounters International in a landmark case that helped to establish the rights of such women.
+Henry Ossian Flipper in obtaining the first posthumous presidential pardon in U.S. history, and represented Ukrainian mail order bride Nataliya Fox against international marriage broker Encounters International in a landmark case that helped to establish the rights of such women.

 The firm is co-counsel with the DC Prisoners' Project of the Washington Lawyers' Committee for Civil Rights and Urban Affairs, which represents prisoners at ADX Florence who allege deficiencies in psychiatric evaluation and care in Cunningham v.
 Federal Bureau of Prisons.